J. B. Priestley: Death

 Priestley died of pneumonia on 14 August 1984, a month short of his ninetieth birthday.
+His ashes were buried in the churchyard of the Church of St Michael and All Angels, Hubberholme at the head of Wharfedale in Yorkshire.
+The exact location of his ashes has never been made public and is known only to the three people who were present for the burial.

-His ashes were buried in Hubberholme churchyard at the head of Wharfedale in Yorkshire.
-The exact location of his ashes has never been made public and was known only to the three people present.
 A plaque in the church just states that his ashes are buried 'nearby'.
 Three photographs exist showing the ashes being interred, taken by Dr Brian Hoyle Thompson.
 He and his wife were two of the three people present.
 The brass plate on the box containing the ashes reads J. B. Priestley and can be seen clearly in one of the pictures.

 Archives

 Priestley began placing his papers at the Harry Ransom Center at the University of Texas at Austin in 1960, with additions being made throughout his lifetime.
-The Center has continued to add to the collection through gifts and purchases when possible.
+The center has continued to add to the collection through gifts and purchases when possible.
 The collection comprises 23 boxes as of 2016, including original manuscripts for many of his works and an extensive series of correspondence.

 The University of Bradford Library holds the J. B. Priestley Archive as part of their Special Collections.
 The collection includes scripts, journal articles, lectures, press cuttings, correspondence, photographs and objects such as Priestley's iconic pipe.
 Most of the material in this collection was donated by the Priestley Estate.